osagie8/tcp-chat/Documentation/capstoneDocs/capstoneBacklog.md

 __Acceptance requirements:__ Users can create unique usernames at registration.
 1. __[1 Priority]__ Implement functionality to create a group chat with a custom name.
 __Acceptance requirements:__ Users can name and create a new group chat.
+1. __[1 Priority]__ Create a database schema for storing user information, including username and hashed password.
+__Acceptance requirements:__  User data is securely stored in the database.
+2. __[1 Priority]__ Practice SQLite Create, Read, Update, Delete operations.
+__Acceptance requirements:__  General understanding of the operations(Testing)
+3. __[1 Priority]__  Create a database schema for storing chat messages, including sender ID and content.
+__Acceptance requirements:__  Messages are stored and retrievable by user and chatroom.
+2. __[1 Priority]__  Validate user credentials securely before allowing login.
+__Acceptance requirements:__  Credentials are verified without exposing sensitive data.

+I want to be able to kick a user from any group chat using the server

+I want to be able to see server logs

+I want to be able to remove user accounts from the database using the server referencing their name

+I want to be able to provide Spam protection

 ## User Stories
 **Main Menu**